Why email is still business critical in the shipping industry

 This characteristic is vital to shipping companies’ operations, as email creates the backbone of business communication and information exchange.

 Maritime email must be reliable and secure

-If we are to compare email to an animal, ‘workhorse’ may be more appropriate than ‘dinosaur’.
-Email might not be the most up-to-date and agile way of doing things in the world of business, but it gets the job done.
+If we are to compare email to an animal, I’ll go for ‘workhorse’ and not ‘dinosaur’.
+Email might not be the most up-to-date and agile method, but it gets the job done.

 In today’s shipping industry, email is still the most efficient means of communication, particularly for exchanging business-critical information between ship and shore.

-However, as email is neither intrinsically secure nor reliable, a digital platform for ships – running a maritime-optimised email system with multilayered security – is necessary in order to enable efficient and dependable business operations at sea.
+However, email is neither secure nor reliable as is.
+A digital platform for ships – running a maritime-optimised email system with multilayered security – is necessary to enable efficient and dependable business operations at sea.

 Rune Larsen is Product Marketing Manager in Dualog.
 Educated in business strategy and marketing from the Arctic University of Norway, he has more than 25 years of experience in the creative industry, where he worked as a writer, consultant, graphic designer, and creative director in various advertising agencies and design studios.
 He's been orchestrating brand identity projects, design work and brand building campaigns for a wide range of organisations.
 He brings a passion for great design to the team, never compromising on the importance of the 'experience' part of UX.
 When not at the office, he enjoys hiking with his wife or is busy being a football coach for his youngest daughter.
 His fitness regime involves either running or cross-country skiing.
 Rune is an avid reader of business-related books, and he loves the occasional bottle of Barolo.